Basant-Adel/alx-system_engineering-devops/README.md

+Tasks
-Task 0.
-Where am I?
+0.Where am I?
-Shell Basics
+1.What’s in there?